SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

 **Soc Mode**:

-The M4 processor is set in sleep mode.
+If macro **ENABLE_POWER_SAVE** enabled, Then M4 processor is set in sleep mode.
 The M4 processor can be woken in several ways as mentioned below:

 - ALARM timer-based - In this method, an ALARM timer is run that wakes the M4 processor up periodically every **ALARM_PERIODIC_TIME** time period.
   - We can enable the ALARM timer-wakeup by adding the preprocessor macro "SL_SI91X_MCU_ALARM_BASED_WAKEUP" for the example.